National Film Award for Best Actor in a Supporting Role

-The National Film Award for Best Actor in a Supporting Role is an honour presented annually at India's National Film Awards ceremony by the National Film Development Corporation of India (NFDC), an organisation set up by the Indian Ministry of Information and Broadcasting.
+The National Film Award for Best Actor in a Supporting Role is an honour presented annually at India's National Film Awards ceremony by the National Film Development Corporation of India (NFDC), an organisation set up by the Ministry of Information and Broadcasting.
 A national panel appointed annually by the NFDC selects the actor who has given the best performance in a supporting role within Indian cinema.
 The award is presented by the President of India at a ceremony held in New Delhi.
 Since the 70th National Film Awards, the name was changed to "Best Actor in a Supporting Role".

 The winner is given a "Rajat Kamal" (Silver Lotus) certificate and a cash prize of ₹2 lakh.
 (Note: The cash prize was ₹50,000, from 54th National Film Awards (2006) until 69th National Film Awards (2021).
 Before the 54th National Film Awards (2006), the cash prize was ₹10,000.)
-Including ties and repeat winners, the government of India has presented a total of 32 Best Supporting Actor awards to 29 different actors.
-Although Indian cinema produces films in more than 20 languages, the actors whose performances have won awards have worked in one or more of seven major languages: Hindi (18 awards), Tamil (10 awards), Bengali (3 awards), Malayalam (4 awards), Marathi (3 awards), Telugu (1 award), Kannada (1 award).
+Including ties and repeat winners, the government of India has presented a total of 43 Best Supporting Actor awards to 29 different actors.
+Although Indian cinema produces films in more than 20 languages, the actors whose performances have won awards have worked in one or more of seven major languages: Hindi (19 awards), Tamil (10 awards), Bengali (3 awards), Malayalam (5 awards), Marathi (3 awards), Telugu (1 award), Kannada (1 award).